Laminectomy and Laminotomy

 Laminectomy and laminotomy are surgeries done to relieve pressure on the spinal cord and/or spinal nerve roots by removing all or part of the lamina.
 The lamina, the thin part of the bones that make up the spine (vertebrae), protects the spinal cord.

 Age-related changes in the spine may narrow the opening through which the spinal cord runs (spinal canal), and the spinal cord and/or nerve roots may become squeezed.
 Laminotomy removes part of the lamina.
 Laminectomy removes all of the lamina on selected vertebrae.
 It also may remove thickened ligament tissue.
-The choice of procedure depends on the location and severity of the spinal problem.
-Reducing pressure on the nerve roots often can relieve leg or arm pain and allow resumption of normal daily activities.
+The choice of procedure depends on where the spinal problem is and how bad it is.
+Less pressure on the nerve roots often can relieve leg or arm pain and can allow you to resume normal daily activities.

 eMedicineHealth Medical Reference from Healthwise